MohdRas/CKAD-PATH---kodekloud--Learning-Linux-Basics-Course-Labs/README.md

         - mkdir India/Mumbai - It will try to create "Mumbai" inside "India".
 Because "India" does not exist so it failed.
         - mkdir -p India/Mumbai - "-p" make sure parent directory also got created.
         -
-    - cd - change directory cd dir1
+    - cd - change directory
-        - cd .. -  one step back
+        - cd .. -  one step back.
-        - cd  - back to HOME directory
+        - cd  - back to HOME directory.
-        - cd /HOME/rasid - back to specific directory
+        - cd /HOME/rasid - back to specific directory.
         -
     - ABSOLUTE path
         - path from "root" directory to specific directory "Mumbai"